leodeslf/leaf/summs/ux/dont_make_me_think.md

 ### Don't make me think

->Krug's first law of usability.
+>Krug's first law of usability

 People don't read, *people scan*, they should be capable of **instantly finding what they need** without wasting time and effort, where it is, how to use it, or even identifying more options.
 Webs should be *self-explanatory and speak the user's language*.

-If you can't make something self-evident, you at least need to make it self-explanatory.
+If we can't make something self-evident, we at least need to make it self-explanatory.

 ### How we really use the Web

->Scanning, satisficing, and muddling through.
+>Scanning, satisficing, and muddling through

 Sometimes *people don't use the Web the way we exspect* as designers and developers.